 Medication at School

-Any medication, including over-the-counter, must be kept in the health office.
-If your child requires medication during school hours, the medication form must be completed by the parent and physician.
-Forms can be found on this website or in the nurses' office.
+Any medication must be kept in the health office.
+If your child requires medication of any kind including over-the-counter during school hours, the medication administration form must be completed by the parent and physician.
+This must be renewed each school year.
+Printed forms are in the nurses' office, or click here:

 Communicable diseases such as strep throat, pink eye, influenza, chicken pox, and coxsackie are to be reported to the school nurse immediately upon diagnosis.